tiberiuichim/prettier-plugin-typescript-imports/README.md

 ### Caching

 The CLI tool maintains a cache file named `.fix-type-imports-cache.json` in your project root.
 This file stores the hash of processed files to skip them in subsequent runs if they haven't changed, significantly speeding up execution for large codebases.
-You can disable this with `--no-cache` or simply delete the file to reset.
+You can disable this with `--no-cache` or simply delete the file to reset. **Make sure to add `.fix-type-imports-cache.json` to your `.gitignore` file.**

 ## Installation